bitrise-io/devcenter/docs/webhooks/trigger-map.md

 A `trigger_map` is a _list of filters_, and the `workflow` the given filters should select in case of a matching trigger.

-__Every filter item have to include at least one condition!__
+__Every filter item has to include at least one condition!__

-This means that you can't have an item which only specifies the `workflow`, at least one filter (`push_branch` / `pull_request_source_branch` / `pull_request_target_branch`) have to be specified!
+This means that you can't have an item which only specifies the `workflow`, at least one filter (`push_branch` / `pull_request_source_branch` / `pull_request_target_branch`) has to be specified!

 ### The available filters: